EQAR/deqar-docs/docs/submission_object_fields.md

 *e.g. 2, 8*

 - **Activity Local Identifier(\*)** (<code>activity_local_identifier</code>; conditionally required; string)
 A local activity identifier may optionally be provided in place of a DEQAR activity value for each report.
 The local activity identifier may be used to validate the structure of submitted report data.
+(Note: local activity identifiers need to be assigned through the administrative interface before they can be used in submission.)
 *e.g. inst_aud*

 Each activity is classified as one of four activity types (<code>activity_type</code>).
 These classifications determine the structure of the report record.